Gnog

-GNOG is a 2017 puzzle video game, developed by KO_OP and published by Double Fine Presents for PlayStation 4, iOS, Microsoft Windows, and macOS.
+Gnog (stylized in all caps) is a 2017 puzzle video game developed by KO_OP and published by Double Fine Presents.
+It was released for PlayStation 4, iOS, Microsoft Windows, and macOS.

 Gameplay

 Development

 GNOG was developed by Montreal-based studio KO_OP.
 Originally titled "GNAH", the title was changed due to a trademark dispute.
 The game was showcased at the 2014 E3 "Horizon conference".
 It was shown at E3 2015 with a playable demo.

 It was released on the PlayStation 4 on May 2, 2017, and on iOS on November 28 the same year.
 Later, on July 17, 2018, it became available via Steam on Windows and macOS as well.

 Reception

 GNOG received generally positive reviews from video game critics.
+During the 21st Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated the game for "Family Game of the Year.